monaca/monaca-lib/updateProject.md

 1. Generate Webpack configuration files and install the new build dependencies:

   a.
-For Monaca CLI:
+For Monaca CLI: Run `monaca reconfigure`
-    1. Run `monaca transpile --generate-config`
-    2. Run `monaca transpile --install-dependencies`

   b.
-For Monaca LocalKit:
-    1. When trying to transpile a project you will see a dialog about project misconfiguration.
+For Monaca LocalKit: When trying to transpile a project you will see a dialog about project misconfiguration.
 Follow the instructions.

 2. Update `src/main.js` content: